image-js/image-js-docs/docs/Features/Morphology/Opening.md

 import OpenDemo from './open.demo.tsx'

+_Combines an erosion filter followed by a dilation filter._

 [Check options and parameters of `open` method](https://image-js.github.io/image-js-typescript/classes/Image.html#open 'github.io link')

 [Opening](<https://en.wikipedia.org/wiki/Opening_(morphology)#:~:text=In%20mathematical%20morphology%2C%20opening%20is,blue%20square%20with%20round%20corners.&text=denote%20erosion%20and%20dilation%2C%20respectively>) process in morphology involves a dilation of an image, followed by its erosion.